 By presenting evidence on these issues, the paper contributes towards the broader discussion on the future of agriculture in Zambia and the pathways towards sustainable growth in the sector.
-The table below presents a set of policy options for the Zambian Government's consideration, as informed by subsequent sections of this policy framing paper.
+The table on the next page presents a set of policy options for the Zambian Government's consideration, as informed by subsequent sections of this policy framing paper.